CadQuery/cadquery/doc/quickstart.rst

    show(result)

-After clicking the Render button to re-execute the model, you should see something like this:
+After running the script again, you should see something like this:

         .. image:: _static/quickstart/004.png

 There is quite a bit going on here, so let's break it down a bit.

-**Line 5** creates a new padding parameter that decides how far the holes are from the edges of the plate.
+**Line 8** creates a new padding parameter that decides how far the holes are from the edges of the plate.

-**Lines 14-15** selects the top-most face of the block, and creates a workplane on the top of that face, which we'll use to define the centers of the holes in the corners.
+**Lines 17-18** selects the top-most face of the block, and creates a workplane on the top of that face, which we'll use to define the centers of the holes in the corners.

-**Line 16** draws a rectangle 12mm smaller than the overall length and width of the block, which we will use to locate the corner holes.
+**Line 19** draws a rectangle 12mm smaller than the overall length and width of the block, which we will use to locate the corner holes.
 We'll use the vertices ( corners ) of this rectangle to locate the holes.
 The rectangle's center is at the center of the workplane, which in this case coincides with the center of the bearing hole.